Car Insurance FAQs

 How do I check who my car is insured with?

 If you have any renewal notices or a Certificate of Insurance, you'll be able to find out which provider is insuring your car.
-However, if you didn’t keep a record of these documents, there’s no quick way to find out – short of calling various insurance companies to check.
+However, if you didn’t keep a record of these documents, you could check your bank statements for a once-off yearly payment made or a monthly debit.
+Other than those ways, there’s no quick way to find out – short of calling various insurance companies to check.

 How do I find out if a car is insured?

-Registered vehicles are legally required to have Compulsory Third Party (CTP) insurance, otherwise known as Green Slip insurance in New South Wales; it’s the minimum level of cover built into your registration fees.
+Registered vehicles are legally required to have the minimum level of cover Compulsory Third Party (CTP) insurance, otherwise known as Green Slip insurance in New South Wales.
+Some states have a self-service look-up function so you can check a vehicle’s registration (and therefore CTP) status.

-If your car is insured with an extra level of cover, like Third Party Property, Third Party Fire & Theft, or comprehensive cover, your insurer will send you a renewal notice in writing annually.
+However, if your car is insured with an extra level of cover, like Third Party Fire and Theft, Third Party Property Damage or comprehensive cover, your insurer will send you a renewal notice in writing annually.
 It’s important you keep on top of this so that you understand your level of cover, as well as the amount you’ll pay in premiums.

 Can you get a refund on car insurance?

-Yes, you can receive a pro rata refund when you cancel your car insurance – that is, a partial refund for the amount of premium you haven’t used.
-You may, however, incur cancellation fees, so be sure to check with your insurer to learn of any out-of-pocket expenses.
+Yes, you can receive a pro rata refund when you cancel your car insurance – that is, a partial refund for the amount of premium you haven’t used, but this can depend on whether you have made a claim.
+However, you may incur cancellation fees, so be sure to check with your insurer for any out-of-pocket expenses.

-You may receive a full refund from your insurer if you cancel your policy within the cooling off period (which can generally range up to 21 days from taking out a new policy).
+You may receive a full refund from your insurer if you cancel your policy within the cooling-off period (which can generally range up to 21 days from taking out or renewing a policy).

-If you are looking to change providers, take a look at how to switch car insurance.
+If you’re looking to change providers, take a look at how to switch car insurance.

 How do I cancel my car insurance?